BTJ01/IoT-Projects/README.md

 # Pi-Projects

-A place to keep track of things used in my Raspberry Pi Projects
+A place to keep track of my Raspberry Pi Projects

 ## Projects